binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 403 Prejudice

-Under Rule 403 the judge can exclude evidence they consider unfairly prejudicial.
+Rule 403 allows the judge to exclude evidence they consider unfairly prejudicial.
 Evidence is unfairly prejudicial if its probative value is substantially outweighed by a danger of unfair prejudice.
 Unfair prejudice is when evidence misleads a jury to make a decision on an improper ground and/or causes confusion, delay or waste of time.
 By allowing judges to counterbalance the broad admissibility of other rules, Rule 403 aims to ensure fairness and efficiency. [^5] [^6] [^7] [^8]

 **Analysis**